 Whether you are growing flowers, herbs, vegetables, a lawn, or a shrub border, healthy soil is an absolute must.
 Your plants will be less prone to pest and disease issues, they'll grow better, and they'll look better.
-With a bit of know-how, some work, and some patience, you can have healthy soil, no matter what kind of soil you are starting with.
+With a bit of know-how, some work, and some patience, you can have healthy soil, no matter what kind of soil you start with.

 If good soil could be achieved merely by buying a bag of fertilizer from the garden center, most Americans would be boasting perfect soil.
 While fertility is obviously an aspect of good garden soil, there is so much more involved.
 Good soil has:

-Organic matter is just dead plant and animal tissue, which decomposes and enriches your soil as humus.
+- Plenty of organic matter: Organic matter is just dead plant and animal tissue, which decomposes and enriches your soil as humus.
 Humus is wonderful because it helps improve your soil's texture by binding some of the smaller particles together, which increases your soil's aeration.
 It also improves your soil's ability to both absorb and drain moisture.
 Finally, organic matter helps provide nutrients to your plants.
 Microorganisms help break down the organic matter into its basic elements, which enables plants to absorb it and use it.

 Three Main Types of Soil